dfamonteiro/blog/blog/content/posts/production-load-generator.md

 series = []
 +++

-Think of potencial intros.
-Testing an Manufacturing Execution System effectively is incredibly hard.
-One can do all sorts of testing and yet not feel confident.
-Especially evident
+Testing a Manufacturing Execution System (MES) effectively is incredibly hard.
+You can have perfect testing coverage, excellent integration and GUI tests, full IoT testing coverage... and yet, this is no guarantee that a go-live of an MES in a factory will go smoothly.

+Why?

+## Everyone has a test plan until they get punched in the face

+Reality has this rather impolite tendency of challenging the core assumptions with which you build your software

 ## Do you have a factory laying around?